-Table 3-59: MSR Determinations for M-31 BART RDA TDM Program
+Table 3-7: MSR Determinations for M-31 BART RDA TDM Program

 Topic and Performance Measures Determination Growth and Population for the affected area.
-The current M-31 service area population is 806 people as of 2020.
-III Between 2021 and 2022 the population of the • Is the projected future growth estimated? greater Contra Costa Centre CDP went from 6,743 to 6,884, an increase of 2.09%.
+The current M-31 service area population is 806 people as Is the existing population estimated? of 2020.
+118 Between 2021 and 2022 the population of the • Is the projected future growth estimated? greater Contra Costa Centre CDP went from 6,743 to 6,884, an increase of 2.09%.
 This is in line with the change in population for Contra Costa Centre CDP for Census data from 2010 to 2020 which is approximately 26.93%.
 Location and characteristics of any disadvantaged M-31's boundary does not contain DUCs.
-112 These services unincorporated communities within or contiguous to were most recently reviewed under the Miscellaneous the sphere of influence.
+119 These services unincorporated communities within or contiguous to were most recently reviewed under the Miscellaneous the sphere of influence.
 County Service Areas Municipal Service Review (2013).
 Present and planned capacity of public facilities, Public Works staff plan to investigate bike inventory for adequacy of public services, and infrastructure needs functionality and consider replacement accordingly.
 Any or deficiencies, including needs or deficiencies related replacements will be done with e-bikes.
-They currently to sewers, municipal and industrial water, and have 14 bikes which include both conventional and e-bikes.
-There are 2 electric and 2 hybrid vehicles currently in CCCA inventory.
-Past practice has been documented that at the end of a vehicle's life, the cars are sold and funds used for other program features.
-On at least one occurrence, the vehicle was traded in toward a new purchase.
+They currently to sewers, municipal and industrial water, and have 14 bikes which include both conventional and e-bikes. structural fire protection in any disadvantaged, There are 2 electric and 2 hybrid vehicles currently in unincorporated communities within or contiguous to CCCA inventory.
+Past practice has been documented that the sphere of influence. at the end of a vehicle's life, the cars are sold and funds Does the agency have a CIP?Are local hazards identified? used for other program features.
+On at least one Are local flazards identified: occurrence, the vehicle was traded in toward a new purchase.
 Within the next five (5) years CCCA plans to replace two 10-year-old CMax hybrid vehicles with electric vehicles.
-With the increase in electric vehicle sales CCCA plans on installing two (2) additional charging stations at the Transit Village.
-In TV In FY 2023-2024, the CSA intends to replace the TDM's Nissan Leaf fully electric vehicle and add two new e-bikes to their fleet to replace aging bikes.
+With the increase in electric vehicle sales CCCA plans on installing two (2) additional charging stations at the Transit Village. the transit vinage.
+In FY 2023-2024, the CSA intends to replace the TDM's Nissan Leaf fully electric vehicle and add two new e-bikes to their fleet to replace aging bikes.
 CSA M-31 is also making arrangements to discontinue the 10-year-old antiquated Inverse Vehicle Reservation System and replace it with a Smart Mobility Company that will provide the IOS/Android application based booking and keyless entry system to manage vehicles and e-bikes.
-Rates: Each parcel of real property receiving transportation demand management services within CSA M-31 is subject to a basic service charge for CSA M-31.
+Financial ability of agencies to provide services.
+Rates: Has the agency prepared a rate study?
+Each parcel of real property receiving transportation • Do revenues exceed expenditures? demand management services within CSA M-31 is subject to a basic service charge for CSA M-31.
 The maximum charge rates may be adjusted annually to reflect the prior year's change in the Consumer Price Index (CPI) for All Urban Consumers for the Bay Area: San Francisco- Oakland-San Jose.
 The base CPI used was June 2007 (216.123).
 Starting in FY 2008-2009 the annual CPI was changed to February for administrative purposes and the annual change in the February CPI shall be used in each subsequent year.
 Any change in the rate which is the result of the change in the CPI shall not be deemed an increase in the service charge subject to the requirements of Proposition 218.